-It was a far cry from the desolate and lonely conditions existing here in January, 1906 as two wandering desert prospectors, John Ramsey and John “One Eye” Thompson, winded their slow way up Emigrant Canyon toward the newly-discovered gold strike at Harrisburg.
+It was a far cry from the desolate and lonely conditions in January 1906 as two wandering desert prospectors, John Ramsey, and John “One Eye” Thompson, winded their slow way up Emigrant Canyon toward the newly-discovered gold strike at Harrisburg.

-Although the Panamint Range for almost its entire length had been known since the early 1850’s to contain gold and silver-bearing veins, early mining efforts had centered mostly on silver and lead, the gold veins being largely overlooked and unprospected.
-Only in the early 1900s, was this precious metal becoming a highly-prized and sought-after commodity.
+Although the Panamint Range had been known for almost its entire length since the early 1850s to contain gold and silver-bearing veins, early mining efforts had centered chiefly on silver and lead, the gold veins being largely overlooked and unprospected.
+Only in the early 1900s was this precious metal becoming a highly-prized and sought-after commodity.

-Both Skidoo and Harrisburg, discovered about six months earlier and located about 5 ½ miles further south, were the direct offshoots of the big Nevada bonanzas of Tonopah, Goldfield, and Rhyolite.
-Excited and encouraged by the seemingly quick riches exposed in these areas, the desert mining community became hungry for more, and prospectors began gravitating westward across Death Valley in search of rumored treasures in the Panamints.
+Skidoo and Harrisburg, discovered about six months earlier and located about 5 ½ miles further south, were the direct offshoots of the big Nevada bonanzas of Tonopah, Goldfield, and Rhyolite.
+Excited and encouraged by the seemingly quick riches exposed in these areas, the desert mining community became hungry for more.
+Prospectors began gravitating westward across Death Valley in search of rumored treasures in the Panamints.

 The Nevada mogul most responsible for Skidoo’s success was Ernest A. “Bob” Montgomery, who immediately purchased the original Gold Eagle Group of claims from Ramsey and Thompson.
 Steel magnate and mining investor Charles M. Schwab also invested heavily in the area as well as Senator Nixon and George Wingfield of Tonopah, Nevada.
 In the meantime, the new find practically emptied Harrisburg as hundreds of prospectors flooded the area.